coding-the-humanities/course/curriculum.md

 - Lust / LustLab
 - UncInc
 - Bocoup Boston
+- Cast Your Art (?)
 - Rijksmuseum
-- City of Amsterdam
+- City of Amsterdam (?)

 (more?)

 ### What:

-Group of 4-6 students of the UvA and Sandberg will develop an interface that connects a specific location in Amsterdam to data from the Rijksmuseum API
+Groups of 4-6 students of the UvA and Sandberg will develop an interface that connects a specific location in Amsterdam to data from the Rijksmuseum API

 ### How: